ExaScience/elprep/README.md

 ## Split and Merge tools

-The elprep split command can be used to split up .sam files into smaller files that store the reads "per chromosome". elPrep determines the "chromosomes" by analyzing the sequence dictionary in the header of the input file and generates a split file for each chromosome that stores all read pairs that map to that chromosome. elPrep additionally creates a file for storing the unmapped reads, and in the case of paired-end data, also a file for storing the pairs where reads map to different chromosomes. elPrep also duplicates the latter pairs across chromosome files so that preparation pipelines have access to all information they need to run correctly.
+The elprep split command can be used to split up .sam files into smaller files that store the reads "per chromosome," or more precisely groups of chromosomes. elPrep determines the chromosomes by analyzing the sequence dictionary in the header of the input file and generates a split file for groups of chromosomes that are roughly equal in size and that stores all read pairs that map to that group of chromosomes. elPrep additionally creates a file for storing the unmapped reads, and in the case of paired-end data, also a file for storing the pairs where reads map to different chromosomes. elPrep also duplicates the latter pairs across chromosome files so that preparation pipelines have access to all information they need to run correctly.
 Once processed, use the elprep merge command to merge the split files back into a single .sam file.

 Splitting the .sam file into smaller files for processing "per chromosome" is useful for reducing the memory pressure as these split files are typically significantly smaller than the  input file as a whole.
 Splitting also makes it possible to parallelize the processing of a single .sam file by distributing the different split files across different processing nodes.

 We provide an sfm command that executes a pipeline while silently using the elprep filter and split/merge tools.
 It is of course possible to write scripts to combine the filter and split/merge tools yourself.
 We provide a recipe for writing your own split/filter/merge scripts on our github wiki.

 ## Name

-### elprep sfm - a commandline tool for filtering and updating .sam/.bam files "per chromosome"
+### elprep sfm - a commandline tool for filtering and updating .sam/.bam files and variant calling "per chromosome"

 ## Synopsis

+	elprep sfm input.sam output.sam
+	           --mark-duplicates --mark-optical-duplicates output.metrics
+	           --sorting-order coordinate
+	           --bqsr output.recal --reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	           --haplotypecaller output.vcf.gz

+	elprep sfm input.bam output.bam
+	           --mark-duplicates --mark-optical-duplicates output.metrics
+	           --sorting-order coordinate
-	elprep sfm input.sam output.sam --mark-duplicates --mark-optical-duplicates output.metrics --sorting-order coordinate --bqsr output.recal --bqsr-reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	           --bqsr output.recal --reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+	           --haplotypecaller output.vcf.gz

+	elprep sfm input.bam output.bam
+               --mark-duplicates --mark-optical-duplicates output.metrics
+               --sorting-order coordinate
-	elprep sfm input.bam output.bam --mark-duplicates --mark-optical-duplicates output.metrics --sorting-order coordinate --bqsr output.recal --bqsr-reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+               --bqsr output.recal --reference hg38.elfasta --known-sites dbsnp_138.hg38.elsites
+               --haplotypecaller output.vcf.gz

 ## Description

 The elprep sfm command is a drop-in replacement for the elprep filter command that minimises the use of RAM.
 For this, it silently calls the elprep split and merge tools to split up the data "per chromosome" for processing, which requires less RAM than processing a .sam/.bam file as a whole (see Split and Merge tools).

 ## Options